-If there's one thing we've learned from the pandemic, it's this: We need to consistently and frequently check in on students' social-emotional learning (SEL), well-being, and mental health.
+If there's one thing we've learned from the pandemic, it's this: We need to consistently and frequently check in on students' well-being and academic needs.

-Social-emotional check-ins are an emerging practice that schools and districts use to gather quick student feedback, get to know students, and deliver in-the-moment supports.
-Typically done via surveys, SEL check-ins are perfect to include during morning meetings, small group interventions, lunch bunches, or general class time.
+Regular check-ins are an emerging practice that schools and districts use to gather quick student feedback, get to know students, and deliver in-the-moment supports.
+An essential supplement to student surveys, student check-ins are perfect to include during morning meetings, small group interventions, lunch bunches, or general class time.

-Weekly or daily SEL check-ins not only elevate student voice—they can also help students gain awareness of their emotions and work on core CASEL competencies like self-awareness, social awareness, and responsible decision-making.
+Weekly or daily check-ins not only elevate student voice—they can also help students build reflective skills and work on core CASEL competencies like self-awareness, social awareness, and responsible decision-making.

-What to Consider Before Doing an SEL Check-In With Students
+What to Consider Before Doing Check-In With Students

-Before you set up your first SEL check-in, we recommend reflecting on the following questions.
+Before you set up your first student check-in, we recommend reflecting on the following questions.
 This will ensure that your overall check-in strategy matches student needs and aligns to school and district goals.

 → What are you hoping to learn from students?
 Knowing your ideal outcome will help you determine which questions to ask students.
 Are you hoping to focus on student well-being?
 Safety at school?
 Relationships?
 Once you've decided on a theme, use a similar set of questions on a repeated basis so you can measure students' perceptions and attitudes over time.

 → How often will you conduct check-ins?
 Frequency will vary based on your school or district's context.
-At Panorama, we recommend that our partner districts stick to a bi-weekly or monthly SEL check-in schedule.
+At Panorama, we recommend that our partner districts stick to a bi-weekly or monthly check-in schedule.
 This ensures that educators have fresh data and can take action to support students in the moment.

 → How will you coordinate check-ins across your school or district?
 We recommend aligning on who is sending SEL check-ins to students—and on what cadence—so that students receive a consistent experience.
 For example, maybe you assign a point person (a classroom teacher or a counselor) to send the check-in to students.